apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Korea launches new wave of ‘trash balloons’ towards South Korea**
+**Homebuyers are starting to revolt over steep prices across US**

-You can read more about it [here](https://www.aljazeera.com/news/2024/6/1/north-korea-launches-new-wave-of-trash-balloons-towards-south-korea).
+You can read more about it [here](https://finance.yahoo.com/news/homebuyers-starting-revolt-over-steep-143000917.html).

 ## Requirements
 - Python 3.8